puxplaying/mutter-x11-scaling/README.md

 # mutter-x11-scaling
-Mutter build with Ubuntu patch for Xorg fractional scaling on Manjaro.
+Mutter build with Ubuntu patch for Xorg fractional scaling on Manjaro / Arch Linux.

 The binary package from the release page was build on the stable branch.